Ancient Near East: Late Bronze Age

 The Hurrians lived in northern Mesopotamia and areas to the immediate east and west, beginning approximately 2500 BC.
 They probably originated in the Caucasus and entered from the north, but this is not certain.
 Their known homeland was centred on Subartu, the Khabur River valley, and later they established themselves as rulers of small kingdoms throughout northern Mesopotamia and Syria.
 The largest and most influential Hurrian nation was the kingdom of Mitanni.
 The Hurrians played a substantial part in the history of the Hittites.

 Ishuwa was an ancient kingdom in Anatolia.
 The name is first attested in the second millennium BC, and is also spelled Išuwa.
-In the classical period, the land was a part of Armenia.
+In the classical period, the land was a part of Ancient Armenia.
 Ishuwa was one of the places where agriculture developed very early on in the Neolithic.
 Urban centres emerged in the upper Euphrates river valley around 3500 BC.
 The first states followed in the third millennium BC.
 The name Ishuwa is not known until the literate period of the second millennium BC.
 Few literate sources from within Ishuwa have been discovered and the primary source material comes from Hittite texts.
 To the west of Ishuwa lay the kingdom of the Hittites, and this nation was an untrustworthy neighbour.
 The Hittite king Hattusili I (c.
 1600 BC) is reported to have marched his army across the Euphrates river and destroyed the cities there.
 This corresponds well with burnt destruction layers discovered by archaeologists at town sites in Ishuwa of roughly the same date.
 After the end of the Hittite empire in the early 12th century BC a new state emerged in Ishuwa.
 The city of Malatya became the centre of one of the so-called Neo-Hittite kingdom.
 The movement of nomadic people may have weakened the kingdom of Malatya before the final Assyrian invasion.
 The decline of the settlements and culture in Ishuwa from the 7th century BC until the Roman period was probably caused by this movement of people.
 The Armenians later settled in the area since they were natives of the Armenian plateau and related to the earlier inhabitants of Ishuwa.

 Kizzuwatna was a kingdom of the second millennium BC, situated in the highlands of southeastern Anatolia, near the Gulf of İskenderun in modern-day Turkey, encircling the Taurus Mountains and the Ceyhan river.
 The centre of the kingdom was the city of Kummanni, situated in the highlands.
 In a later era, the same region was known as Cilicia.